-- Fail soft version has a chance to record a better value to be used later when this position is revisited. - If A is visited again along P_2 with a bound of [390,600], then - \triangleright it does not need to be searched again, since the previous stored value of W is -200. - ullet However, if the value of W is 450, then it needs to be searched again. - The fail hard version does not store the returned value of W after its first visit since this value is less than alpha.
+- Fail soft version has a chance to record a better value to be used later when this position is revisited. - If A is visited again along $P_2$ with a bound of [390,600], then - $\triangleright$ it does not need to be searched again, since the previous stored value of W is -200. - However, if the value of W is 450, then it needs to be searched again. - Fail hard version does not store the returned value of W after its first visit since this value is less than alpha.